 What is the minimum account balance for day trading?

-Quick Answer: Under the current PDT rule, you need $25,000 in equity to day trade freely in a U.S. margin account.
-In a cash account, there’s no minimum specific to day trading — you can trade with whatever you’ve deposited, using settled funds.
+Quick Answer: With the elimination of the PDT rule, the minimum to day trade in a U.S. margin account drops to approximately $2,000 — the standard minimum for opening any margin account.
+In a cash account, there’s no minimum specific to day trading.

 Why do most day traders fail despite having $25,000+?